michaelmartin9937/void/src/content/authors/giga-chad/index.md

 ---
-name: Chad Thunder
+name: Mike Martin
 avatar: ./chad.jpg
 about: >-
   Busy being more beautiful that you can possibly dream of.
-email: giga@chad.com
+email: michael.martin9937@gmail.com
 authorLink: https://webreaper.dev
 ---